Corona virus - FAQ

-Students from non-EU/EEA countries will require a valid student visa, obtained in advance, in order to be allowed into the country.
-EU/EEA citizens are not required to obtain a visa before arrival.
+Students from non-EU/EEA countries will require a valid student visa, obtained in advance, in order to be allowed Norway.
+EU/EEA citizens do not need a visa before arrival.
 In order to be eligible for a student visa you need to document:

 Self-financed students must deposit the required amount to NTNU’s deposit account and submit the confirmation of deposit with their visa application.

-Exchange students who are non-EU/EEA citizens, but who will be going to NTNU through an Erasmus+ agreement, may apply for a visa upon arrival in Norway, as long as they have a valid Schengen visa.
-Exchange students with an Erasmus+ scholarship do not need to transfer money to NTNUs deposit accound.
-If you have questions regarding this, please contact our Exchange officer: email@example.com
+Exchange students who are not EU/EEA citizens, but who will be going to NTNU through an Erasmus+ agreement, may apply for a visa upon arrival in Norway, as long as they have a valid Schengen visa.
+Exchange students with an Erasmus+ scholarship do not need to transfer money to NTNU's deposit account.
+If you have questions regarding this, please contact our Exchange officer: firstname.lastname@example.org

 Visa applications are continuously being processed by the Directorate for Immigration (UDI) - see UDIs webpages for further information about visa application.

 If you have questions regarding accommodation, feel free to contact us by e-mail: email@example.com

 The Office of International Relations is closed to the public, but we are available online and hope to open for students in time for the spring 2022 semester.

 If you are either moving into an unfurnished apartment, need more furniture, kitchen utensils or whatever for your room or apartment, you can find free or reasonably priced stuff in Trondheim.